grafana/grafana/docs/sources/auth/generic-oauth.md

 ### Roles

-Grafana will check for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.
-The JMESPath will be applied to the `id_token` first.
-If there is no match, the UserInfo endpoint specified via the `api_url` configuration option will be tried next.
-The result after evaluating the `role_attribute_path` JMESPath expression needs to be a valid Grafana role, i.e. `Viewer`, `Editor` or `Admin`.
+Grafana checks for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.
+The JMESPath is applied to the `id_token` first.
+If there is no match, then the UserInfo endpoint specified via the `api_url` configuration option is tried next.
+The result after evaluation of the `role_attribute_path` JMESPath expression should be a valid Grafana role, for example, `Viewer`, `Editor` or `Admin`.

 For more information, refer to the [JMESPath examples](#jmespath-examples).